isakro/shoredate/cran-comments.md

 ## Release summary

-Re-submission of the package after rejected first attempt.
+Re-submission of the package after rejection on first attempt.
 Handled notes pertaining to possible misspelling, possibly incorrect URIs and long run-time for examples.